 Acute middle ear infections (acute otitis media, or AOM) are among the most common illnesses in babies and young children.
 Most children will have had at least one acute middle ear infection by the age of three.
-Parents often have sleepless nights when their child has a middle ear infection.
-The child may cry a lot, have an earache, run a fever and be unable to sleep.
-Parents might understandably be worried that it is something serious.
-But there is usually no cause for concern when it comes to acute middle ear infections.
-They generally clear up on their own within two to three days, and serious complications are rare.
+These children then have an earache and fever.
+It becomes difficult to sleep through the night, and they tend to cry a lot.
+Their parents also have a restless night ahead, and they may worry that something more serious might be causing the symptoms.
+But an acute middle ear infection generally goes away on its own within two to three days, and serious complications are very rare.

 Giving the child painkillers and fever-reducing treatment, as well as a lot of care and attention, is usually enough.
 But it is important to keep an eye on the child’s condition because further treatment may sometimes be necessary.